People Helping People

 inaugural President of the Melbourne PC User

-world.
-The growth of this group has been amazing.
+The initial growth of this group was amazing.
 Some 60

 people attended the first meeting at Computer Power's